ash/raku-course/essentials/comments/single-line/index.md

 {% include menu.html %}

-The simplest form of a comment is a one-line comment, which starts by the `#` character and goes until the end of the current line.
+The simplest form of a comment is a one-line comment.
+It starts by the `#` character and goes until the end of the current line.

 ```raku
 my $name; # This variable is used to keep user’s name